 They are thought to have been used as votive offerings and toys for children.

-mini red-figure oinochoe: child at play
+mini red-figure oinochoe: boy with pots!

 - Height: 8cm

 They are all made in Greece in the workshop of the Lioulias family, with whom It's All Greek is proud to have been working since 2004.